lfurtkevicova/gislab-my-notes/docs/general/about.rst

 ==============================

-GIS.lab can be used in places and conditions where deployment of any other technology wouldn't be affordable or technically possible.
-GIS.lab is capable to turn bunch of heterogeneous or broken computers in to crisis management command center, flawlessly working in very hard conditions of natural disaster with power and Internet outages.
+GIS.lab can be used in places and conditions where deployment of any other technology would not be affordable or technically possible.
+GIS.lab is capable to turn bunch of heterogeneous or broken computers in to crisis management command center, flawlessly working in very hard conditions of natural disaster with power and internet outages.

 It is also ideal system for education or just for `Open Source <https://en.wikipedia.org/wiki/Open-source_software>`_ technologies popularization.